 Have you wondered where to find the most effective trading indicators?
 Trading in an ever-unpredictable market can pose a big challenge to both newbies and experienced traders.
 To improve on trading in such an environment, we will be discussing the top 5 Forex indicators, that if used alongside price action, will yield you great success.
 There are so many approaches to doing your technical analysis and one of them is making use of indicators.
 There are many indicators available for traders.
 One indicator may work for you while another may not.
 The advice is to pick one or two, avoid having too many indicators on your chart as they may end up confusing you.
 Here I will cover some of the most effective trading indicators.

 A lot of consistent, technical traders are known to use these indicators to analyze how the market behaves.
 Market behavior can be studied and followed, in fact, it repeats itself over time.
 The market will always behave in a certain way under certain conditions.
 Forex indicators come in handy to quickly recognize trends, patterns as they begin forming and gives you an edge over traders who don’t make use of indicators.
-In this article we want to have a look at some indicators that we think are the most effective and accurate.
+In this article, we want to have a look at some indicators that we think are the most effective and accurate.

-tested and effective forex indicators
+Tested and effective forex indicators

-Top 7 most effective trading indicators
+Top 7 most effective and best trading indicators

 The best trading indicator is one that best fits your trading style as well as your psychology.
 There is no single indicator that will fit all traders.
-In this article, I will discuss the top 7 most effective trading indicators that are known to give the best results.
+In this article, I will discuss the top 7 most effective and best trading indicators that are known to give the best results.